 Article 4 – The right to development

-1. Every human person and all peoples have the inalienable right to development by virtue of which they are entitled to participate in, contribute to and enjoy economic, social, cultural, civil and political development that is consistent with and based on all other human rights and fundamental freedoms.
+1. Every human person and all peoples have the inalienable right to development.
+Every human person is entitled to participate in and promote the development of economy, politics, culture, society and ecological civilization, and enjoy the benefits of innovative, coordinated, green, open, and shared development.

 2. Every human person and all peoples have the right to active, free and meaningful participation in development and in the fair distribution of benefits resulting therefrom.